Haslrigg History, Family Crest & Coats of Arms

 This web page shows only a small excerpt of our Haslrigg research.
-Another 111 words (8 lines of text) covering the years 162 and 1622 are included under the topic Early Haslrigg History in all our PDF Extended History products and printed products wherever possible.
+Another 56 words (4 lines of text) covering the years 162 and 1622 are included under the topic Early Haslrigg History in all our PDF Extended History products and printed products wherever possible.

 Haslrigg Spelling Variations

 Spelling variations in names were a common occurrence before English spelling was standardized a few hundred years ago.
 In the Middle Ages, even the literate spelled their names differently as the English language incorporated elements of French, Latin, and other European languages.
 Many variations of the name Haslrigg have been found, including Haselrigg, Haselrigge, Hasselrigg, Hasselrigge, Haslerigg, Haslerigge, Hazelrigg, Hazelrigge, Hazellrigg, Hazlerigg, Hazlerigge, Hazelrig and many more.

 Early Notables of the Haslrigg family (pre 1700)

 More information is included under the topic Early Haslrigg Notables in all our PDF Extended History products and printed products wherever possible.